alanelias/laravel-mix-api/docs/config.md

 }
 ```

-**chmod:** if you have problem with permissions when you run `gulp assets` and you are using already `bower` or other package required some times `sudo` on `mac` you can override chmod settings and run `sudo gulp assets` without any problem:
+**chmod:** if you have problem with permissions when you run `npm run dev -- api="assets"` and you are using already `bower` or other package required some times `sudo` on `mac` you can override chmod settings and run `sudo npm run dev -- api="assets"` without any problem:

 By Default: `"chmod": "off"`
 ```json